datatogether/learning/replicate-with-control/README.md

 ### Step 2.
 Start your local ipfs node

-* Open one terminal window to start the ipfs on your local machine.
-This is your node on ipfs: it is running on your local machine, connecting you to the distributed web, allowing you to add and remove content, and broadcast those actions to the distributed web.
+* Open one terminal window to start ipfs on your local machine.
+  *  This is your node on ipfs: it is running on your local machine, connecting you to the distributed web, allowing you to add and remove content, and broadcast those actions to the distributed web.
-* in terminal, type `ipfs daemon`
+* In terminal, type `ipfs daemon`
 * Allow the ipfs process to keep running by leaving this window open.

 ### Step 3.
-Get the hash of the data
+Check the amount of space available on your hard drive

+* On a mac, use Disc Utility to check how much room your harddrive has.
+* Remember this amount for use in the next step!

+### Step 3.
+Browse to a dataset online, check it's size, & get it's hash

 * Visit http://datatogether.org/public-record/
 * Search for a piece of content _(at this time August 29, search only works for a single term at a time)_
-*
+* Note its size, and compare with the amount of room available on your hard drive -- will it fit?
+If so, proceed!

 [screenshot]

-### Step 3.
-Make sure you have enough storage space to hold the data

-* [...]
+[screenshot]

 ### Step 4.
 Pin the data onto your machine

-* [...]
+* In a 2nd terminal window (leave the daemon running in the first window), type `ipfs get {hash}`
+  * the response should be "saving files to {hash}"
+* Next type, `ipfs pin add {hash}`
+  * the response should be "pinned {hash} recursively"

 ## Next Steps